viv92/convoptfinal/README.md

 ### Description

 This is the implementation code for CS519 final project on "Reformulation and Analysis of Trust Region Policy Optimization" algorithm with its application on optimizing an industrial operation using a discrete event simulator.
-The final report can be found at
+The final report can be found [here](FinalReport_VivswanShitole.pdf)

 ### Run command: